 An applicant must hold a commission as a U.S. Navy medical officer or be sponsored by a foreign military service.
 Flight surgeon training demands good physical conditioning in order to meet the water survival and aviation physiology requirements.
 Swimming ability should exceed basic staying afloat skills.
 For those individuals whose swimming skills are weak, prior training should be considered.

 Flight Surgeon Assignments

 A minimum two-year utilization tour is required after training.
 This allows the new flight surgeon time to practice and perfect their newly acquired skills.
-There are more than 260 flight surgeon billets in Spain, Italy, Japan, Bermuda, the United Kingdom, and all over the United States.
+There are more than 260 flight surgeon billets in Spain, Italy, Japan, and all over the United States.
 Normally, a list of available billets is announced about midway through the six-month course.

 The U.S. Naval Residency in Aerospace Medicine prepares medical officers for broad certification and a rewarding medical career.
 The practice of Aerospace Medicine focuses on preventive medicine: the study of processes in defined communities or population groups and the stimulation of practices with respect to these communities that advance health and prevent disease and injury.
 Upon completion of the residency, Aerospace Medicine specialists are expected to be team leaders in aerospace and preventive medicine practice.

 Accreditation Statement: The Navy Medicine Professional Development Center (NMPDC), Continuing Medical Education (CME) Department, Bethesda, Maryland is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for Physicians.

 The Navy Medicine Professional Development Center (NMPDC) designates this live educational activity for a maximum of (180) AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credits commensurate with the extent of their participation in the activity.